ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/attack-simulator.md

 New features have recently been added to Attack Simulator.
 These include:

-- **Advanced reporting capabilities**.
+- Advanced reporting capabilities.
 The ability to see data such as the fastest (or slowest) time to open an attack simulation email message, the fastest (or slowest) time to click a link in the message, and more visualizations.

-- **Email template editor**.
+- Email template editor.
 The ability to create a custom, reusable email template's that you can use for future attack simulations.

-- **CSV Recipient Import**.
+- CSV Recipient Import.
 The ability to use a .csv file to import your target recipient list instead of using the address book picker.

 More new features are coming soon to Attack Simulator.
 These include:

-- **Attachment payload phishing simulation**.
+- Attachment payload phishing simulation.
 The ability to use an attachment as the payload for phishing simulation in place of a URL.

 Visit the [Microsoft 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap) to see what's in development, what's rolling out, and what's already launched.